Pumpkin for diabetes

 Pancreatic cancer

 Pancreatic cancer is projected to become the No. 2 cause of malignant tumour-related death in the United States, according to Cedars Sinai.
-Diabetes and weight-loss medications lie central stage.
+Diabetes and weight loss medications lie centre stage.

 The risk factors of pancreatic cancer are as follows: